How Do You Make An Escape Room For Kids In Your House?

 A well-developed storyline is essential to captivate the participants’ attention and make the escape room more immersive.
 Create a compelling narrative that connects the puzzles and challenges.
 Think of it as creating a mini-adventure story that the kids will be a part of.

-See also How Do I Make An Escape Room For Free?
+See also How Do You Write An Escape Room Plot?

 Create characters and their roles